FirestormViewer/phoenix-firestorm/doc/building_linux.md

 RelWithDebInfoOS      (  no KDU,   no FMOD, with OpenSim, with debug info)
 ```

-You will probably want to have FMOD enabled and no Kakadu, in that case, you can use the ReleaseFS_open target with the --fmodstudio switch.

 ### Configuration Switches

 There are a number of switches you can use to modify the configuration process.
 The name of each switch is followed by its type and then by the value you want to set.